 An EGI Geodesic System 200 Electroencephalography system with 256-channel head capabilities is maintained in the BIRC.
 Dense-Array Electroencephalography (EEG) is another high temporal resolution technology that combined with MEG, can identify specific areas of the brain responsible for various brain functions.
 Similar to MEG, Dense-array EEG allows exquisite temporal resolution for neural activity.

-A CTF Omega Whole-cortex magnetoencephalography system with 143 channel MEG and 32 channel EEG, all enclosed in a state-of-the-art magnetically shielded room is available for researchers.
-Magnetic encephalography (MEG) is a new and exciting technology allowing high temporal resolution of brain function that complements MRI structural scanning, but provides extremely high temporal resolution of neural activity.
+A CTF Omega Whole-cortex magnetoencephalography (MEG) system with 143-channel MEG and integrated 64-channel EEG, all enclosed in a state-of-the-art magnetically shielded room, is available for researchers.
+Magnetoencephalography is an exciting technology allowing for high temporal resolution measurement of brain function that complements MRI structural and functional scanning but provides superior temporal resolution than fMRI.
+When using in combination, EEG and MEG provide for excellent spatial and temporal resolution of neural activities supporting multiple sensory and complex cognitive abilities.

-Human and large animal imaging: A state-of-the-art, General Electric 16-channel fixed-site Signa HDx 3.0 Tesla Magnetic Resonance Imaging (MRI) magnet is the anchor technology within the BIRC.
+Human and large animal imaging: A state-of-the-art, General Electric 32-channel fixed-site Discovery MR750 3.0 Tesla Magnetic Resonance Imaging (MRI) magnet is the anchor technology within the BIRC.
 The magnet makes available multiple magnetic resonance imaging techniques including magnetic resonance imaging for structural tissue imaging (MRI), functional neuroimaging (fMRI) for studies of brain activation in real time, magnetic resonance spectroscopy (MRS) for the study of chemical changes in the brain, and magnetic resonance angiography (MRA) for the study of vascular changes throughout the system.
-Multinuclear spectroscopy (MNS) is available for enhanced spectroscopic studies and includes phosphorous-31.

 A fully functional MRI simulator is housed within the BIRC.
 The simulator is a life-size “mock-up” of the MR magnet, complete with stimulus presentation and behavioral data acquisition computing equipment.
 The simulator is used to develop new protocols, train research participants, and acclimate participants to the MR environment.